patractlabs/ZoPatract/zopatract_book/src/toolbox/stdlib.md

 ## Standard library

 ZoPatract comes with a number of reusable components in the form of a Standard Library.
-In order to import it as described in the [imports](./imports.html) section, the `$ZOKRATES_HOME` environment variable must be set to the `stdlib` folder.
+In order to import it as described in the [imports](./imports.html) section, the `$ZOPATRACT_HOME` environment variable must be set to the `stdlib` folder.

 The full ZoPatract Standard Library can be found [here](https://github.com/Zopatract/ZoPatract/tree/latest/zopatract_stdlib/stdlib).